photo by Chris Liverani

 Have a further question about compromise in relationships?
 Or want to share your own tip with other readers?
 Use the comment box below.

-Andrea Blundell is the lead writer of this site.
-An ex screenwriter, she then studied counselling and has since written over two thousand articles on mental health.
+Andrea M. Darcy studied counselling and has since written over two thousand articles on mental health.
 Once a serious codependent over-compromiser, she knows the value of a fair agreement.
+Find her @am_darcy